f5devcentral/vscode-f5/README.md

   * Manage multiple FAST services
     * select which one to work with
   * Authenticate
+    * Basic Auth
+    * Token Auth
   * List templates
+  * Modify template
   * Upload template
   * Clone template?
   * Create template
   * Deploy template
+* Highlight suggested variable placement
+  * take a raw as3 declaration with no variables, just unique names like posting directly to as3, with a hot-key-combo, highlight all the typical areas that would need to be replaced with variables to make the declaration a template
+* Intelligent posting:
+  * utilize async functions
+  * key off 202 of original post till job completes
+  * Settings like job check delay 3 or 5 seconds
+* Autocomplete
+  * Provide suggestions for autocomplete of words
+* CodeSnippets
+  * Provide code snippets to complete parts of the declaration
+  * start typing a class object name, it can provide the remaining brackets/commas to comlete the object, including required class definition
+  * Once class definition is complete provide options for snippits/autocomplete of options only available to that class
+* Provide easy links to public github repos, schemas, and documentation

 [Detailed work flow ideas] (./workflows.md)